ShaneF1/Laser-Etch-Test-Pattern-gcode-Samples-and-Generator/README.md

 I built a more or less DIY CNC laser.
 In learning how to properly use it I realised I needed some test patterns to help me understand and optimise the speed and power requirements of the laser for different types of material and colours.

 All I needed was "just the gcode".
-I didn't want to install a web server, or python, or javascript, or spend $200 of a piece of software that I would only use a handful of times and cost more than my build.
+I didn't want to install a web server, or python, or javascript, or spend $200 on a piece of software that I would only use a handful of times and cost more than my build.
 I couldn't find either "just the gcode" or a simple way of doing this.

 So I did what any frustrated engineer would do.
 I overcompensated.